AddPCB/reading-notes/class-102/class-04.md

 ## Things I want to know more about

-- Static site builders
+- Static site builders.
-- VSCode keyboard shortcuts
+- VSCode keyboard shortcuts.